UCLA-SETI-Group/doom/README.md

 # doom
-A Machine-Learning-Based Direction-of-Origin Filter for the Excision of Radio Frequency Interference in the Search for Technosignatures
+A Machine-Learning-Based Direction-of-Origin Filter for the Identification of Radio Frequency Interference in the Search for Technosignatures

 ## demo.ipynb
 In this [notebook](demo.ipynb), we provide the code to replicate the results presented by Pinchuk & Margot (2021).
 Before continuing, make sure you [download](https://doi.org/10.5068/D17H6P) the test data and final model weights and unzip them in the main directory of the repository.